Our world has gone global, but some words continue to be pronounced oh-so-locally

 Caught

-Mary, marry, merry
+Mary, marry and merry

 Say this sentence aloud: “Everyone’s merry that Mary’s set to marry.”

-Did all three of the “m” words sound the same (specifically, did they rhyme with “hairy”)?
+Did all three of the m words sound the same (specifically, did they rhyme with hairy)?
 Probably, because that’s how the majority of Americans pronounce these words.
 If not, then you’re probably from the Northeast or New Orleans, where the words are pronounced differently:

 - Merry: MEH-ree

-- Mary: MAIR-ee (with a slightly shorter “a” sound)
+- Mary: MAIR-ee (with a slightly shorter a sound)

-- Marry: MA-ree (with the “a” sounding like “cat”)
+- Marry: MA-ree (with the a sounding like it does in cat)

 Oregon